Platform McKinsey

 Goal

-Our goal was to address long-standing pain points around billing confusion and lack of clarity by delivering a pricing experience that users could easily understand and confidently use for budgeting and decision-making—while tailoring it to the distinct needs of two different user groups within the newly merged platform.
+Our goal was to resolve long-standing pain points around billing confusion and lack of clarity by delivering a pricing experience users could easily understand and confidently use for budgeting and decision-making—tailored to the distinct needs of two user groups within the newly merged platform.

 🔄 Avoid Ambiguity by Ensuring Continuity